-BUILDING SERVICES FUND OF THE NATIONAL ASSOCIATION OF FREE WILL BAPTISTS, INC.
+BUILDING SERVICES FUND OF THE NATIONAL ASSOCIATION OF FREE WILL BAPTISTS, INC. Notes to Financial Statements, continued

 Certain amounts in the prior period financial statements may have been reclassified to conform to current presentation.
 These changes, if any, had no effect on net assets as reported.